kairora/team-tiles/README.md

 If you would like to contribute some code to this project or debug and test for it, please shoot the creator an email using the email address below.

 ## Tests
+Run the tests located in the `/test` folder using the command:
 ~~~JS
 npm run test
 ~~~